ChihyeonYoon/multi-channel-video-compile-2024/README.md

 - start_time: Start time (in seconds) used during video compilation.
 - end_time: End time (in seconds) used during video compilation.
 - diarization_model: Path to the pre-trained model for audio diarization.
-- face_inference_model: Path to the model used for face recognition and speaker detection.
+- face_inference_model: Path to the model used for speach state estimation.
 - save_path: Directory where intermediate results and the final output will be saved.

 ```